tdiede/barebones-twitter/README.md

 + Delete tweet: tweet_id => boolean to show operation successful
 + Logout: (no args) => boolean to show operation successful

-Both Register and Login endpoints are handled as POST methods, with inputs of username, password => output of JWT token.
+Both Register and Login take the same inputs, return the same output, and are handled with same endpoint `/register` & POST method:
++ Register: username, password => JWT token
++ Login: username, password => JWT token

 ### > GraphQL Schema
 Here is the list of supported query and mutation fields as API endpoints: (NOTE: Register and Login no longer handled by GraphQL.)